Yoctol/bottender/docs/advanced-guides-deployment.md

 ### Step 5: Deploy Your Bot to Heroku and Set Up Webhook

-When you set up the webhook, some chat channels (e.g., Messenger) asked for an immediate bot server verification.
-So, we recommend you to set up the webhook after your Bottender bot server running.
+When you try to set up the webhook, some chat channels (e.g., Messenger) might ask for an immediate bot server verification.
+So, we recommend you to set up the webhook after your Bottender app server running.

 There are two basic types of webhook setup:

-1. Set up webhook by UI of Developer Console, e.g., Messenger, LINE, Slack
+1. Set up webhook by Developer Console UI, e.g., Messenger, LINE, Slack
 2. Set up webhook by CLI, e.g., Messenger, Telegram, Viber

-#### Step 5a: Set up webhook by UI of Developer Console
+#### Step 5a: Set up Webhook by UI of Developer Console

-You can use Heroku CLI by Git push to complete the deployment.
+Use Heroku CLI by Git push to complete the deployment.

 ```sh
 heroku git:remote -a <your-heroku-app-name>